UOA-CS732-SE750-Students-2024/project-group-happy-herons/README.md

 - **Mocks**: The **'getWasteBinData'** function is mocked to return predictable data for testing purposes.
 - **Tests**:
-  - **Display Items Test**: Ensures that selecting a bin button displays the appropriate items.
+  - **Recycling "Yes, Please" Display Items Test**: Ensures that selecting a bin button displays the appropriate items.
-  - **"No, Thanks" Section Test**: Confirms that the "No, Thanks" section shows correct items for the selected bin.
+  - **Recycling "No, Thanks" Display Items Test**: Confirms that the "No, Thanks" section shows correct items for the selected bin.
   - **Food Scraps Bin Test**: Checks if the food scraps bin displays the appropriate items when selected.
   - **General Rubbish Bin Test**: Ensures the general rubbish bin displays the correct items when selected.